-When traveling, whether with your family or solo, one of the best things to do is to get out there and go hiking.
+When traveling, whether, with your family or solo, one of the best things to do is to get out there and go hiking.
 What else can you do that allows you to see the wonders to the world with a very low overhead cost?
 If you can hike back even just a half a mile to start, you can start to see a different world that is not visible from the road.
-Here is a beginners guide to hiking for full-time travelers.
+Here is a beginner’s guide to hiking for full-time and part-time travelers.

 Getting Hiking Ready

 First things first, make sure you check out the What Should be in Your Hiking Pack post.
 That has the basics of what you should take with you when you head out on a hike.